 Candidates for admission are reviewed by the Admissions Committee and are reviewed only after the application is complete.
-The process is designed to ensure that each applicant will succeed in our curriculum, while selecting those who's potential and competence have a reasonable prospect of completing the degree program.
+The process is designed to ensure that each applicant has a reasonable prospect of completing the degree program and to select only those with the potential and competence to succeed in our curriculum.
 Applicants wishing to be admitted must, prior to admission, obtain and furnish the following: